 The theories behind this project go back to the 16th century.
 Back then, artists used this ‘camera obscura’ as a tool to paint.

 You can do this too, just aim your homemade projector onto a piece of paper and start tracing.
 Another creative idea is to project images onto your subjects on your next photoshoot creating unique light effects.

 You can also use it to show photos to your friends or as a movie projector to watch films.
 The only limit is your imagination.

-If you enjoyed this DIY project, you might want to try doing a pinhole camera too.
+If you enjoyed this DIY project, you might want to try doing a pinhole camera, or a DIY light-box too.
 Remember, the idea is to stay crafty and stay creative!